kubernetes/enhancements/keps/sig-security/1933-secret-logging-static-analysis/README.md

 During non-blocking release stages, this should include instructions for reporting false-positives if the PR author believes the findings are incorrect.
 During blocking release stages, this should include instructions for escalating possible false-positives to avoid blocking other PRs and how to contact contributors with `/override` permissions to approve bypass of analysis.

+Assistance in resolving issues identified by the analyzer can be found in the [Verification Tests Documentation](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-testing/verify-tests.md)

-Analyzer failures should be reported to [`go-flow-levee` Issues](http://github.com/google/go-flow-levee/issues).
+Analyzer failures or bugs should be reported to [`go-flow-levee` Issues](http://github.com/google/go-flow-levee/issues).

 ## Implementation History